merdacz/Deserializer/README.md

 Deserializes JS objects of [given shape](#original-format) using RestSharp JsonDeserializer underneath.
 Given library limitations as described on [stack overflow](http://stackoverflow.com/a/29217883) the process happens two-phase.
 First is deserialization into interim representation using `JsonArray` for the outer `Entries` list.
 Thereafter individual entries from that array are being individually re-processed, which includes serialization and final deserialization.
 The logic is wrapped into `DocumentDeserializer` class and its usage is demonstrated in unit test `DocumentDeserializerTests#Original_structure_indirect_deserialization`.

 ## Load tests
-Since above mentioned re-processing happens to achieve fully-typed result class it obviously has performance impact. `LoadTests` 'unit-tests' serve the purpose of meassuring that against two variables - number of entries and number of runs. `OriginalLoadTest` uses the two-phase parsing as described above and `AlternativeLoadTest` depends strictly on `JsonDeserializer` by using a bit modified input JSON structure.
+Since above mentioned re-processing happens to achieve fully-typed result class it obviously has performance impact. `LoadTests` 'unit-tests' serve the purpose of meassuring that against two variables - number of entries and number of loops. `OriginalLoadTest` uses the two-phase parsing as described above and `AlternativeLoadTest` depends strictly on `JsonDeserializer` by using a bit modified input JSON structure.
 The results are as follows (sorted by ascending entries multiplied loops):

 | Version       | # of entries  | # of loops  | Total time [ms]
 | ------------- |:-------------:|:-----------:| ---------------